 This tutorial is part of our WordPress Management tutorial series.
-In this tutorial, you will learn how to update your WordPress installation automatically from the WordPress dashboard.
+In this tutorial, you will learn how to update your WordPress installation automatically in your WordPress dashboard.

 How To Update Your WordPress Installation From The WordPress Dashboard

 The WordPress development team frequently releases new WordPress updates to add security and/or bug fixes to the software or to upgrade its functionality of add new features.

 In this tutorial, you will learn about the built-in WordPress automatic upgrade feature and how to update your WordPress installation automatically to the latest WordPress version from your dashboard.